Kevin88866/tp/docs/UserGuide.md

 **Q**: How do I clear all data at once without deleting one by one?
 **A**: Head over to `/data/` and delete the `cuddlecare_save.txt` file.
 > [!CAUTION]
-> Deleting the save file permanently erase all application data.
+> Deleting the save file will permanently erase all application data.

 ---